Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Case Studies

 Note that $(Q_n \otimes I) \ket{\Psi}$ is an encoding of $Q_n$ according to Lemma \ref{lemm_mrep0}.
 Then we can conclude that $Q_n = X$ by Lemma \ref{lemm_mrep0}.

 Now we compute $Q_n$ in the following four steps:

 { 3pt}

-\textbf{\textit{Step 1: Reduce to real coin tossing operators}}: The entries $a$ and $b$ of coin tossing operator $T$ are allowed to be complex numbers.
-But we can show that it is sufficient to deal with the case where $a$ and $b$ are both reals.
+\textbf{\textit{Step 1: Reduce to real coin tossing operators}}: The entries of coin tossing operator $T$ are allowed to be complex numbers.
+But we can show that it is sufficient to deal with the case where all entries of $T$ are reals.
 Since $T$ is unitary, by the $Z$-$Y$ decomposition (see Theorem 4.1 in \cite{NC}), we can find reals $x, y, \alpha, \beta, \delta$ so that

 Note that $EXE^\dagger$ is irrelevant to $\alpha$, we can assume $\alpha = 0$ here.